justinchiu/probLang/chapters/writeup.md

 ~~~~

 The results are essentially the same.
 The small difference in the posterior distributions
-are a result of the lack of influence the literal listener's prior.
+are a result of the lack of influence from the literal listener's prior.
 Since the
 literal listener had a uniformly uninformative prior, this could be seen as using a
 higher temperature in the Gibbs distributions.